Southern delays new Georgia Vogtle 3 nuclear reactor to Q1 2022

 When Georgia utility regulators approved the Vogtle expansion in 2009, the two 1,117-megawatt Westinghouse AP1000 reactors were expected to cost about $14 billion and enter service in 2016 and 2017.

-Delays and cost overruns in building reactors could make it difficult for new nuclear facilities to play much of a role in the Biden administration’s plan to get all of the nation’s power from non-carbon-emitting sources like nuclear and renewables by 2035.
+Delays and cost overruns in building reactors could make it difficult for new nuclear facilities to play much of a role in the President Joe Biden’s administration’s plan to get all of the nation’s power from non-carbon-emitting sources such as nuclear and renewables by 2035.

 Our Standards: The Thomson Reuters Trust Principles.